Bedale Leech House

 This late Georgian Bedale Leech House in Bedale, North Yorkshire, England, is a unique example of a building constructed to keep live medicinal leeches (Hirudo medicinalis) healthy prior to their sale by the local apothecary to doctors and private individuals for the purpose of blood letting as a medical procedure to cure or prevent a variety of illnesses and diseases.

 The Leech house

-The 'Leechery' is a small brick built and castellated structure, measuring 3.25 m by 3.07 m, which stands on the bank of the Bedale Beck.
+The 'Leechery' is a small brick castellated structure, measuring 3.25 m by 3.07 m, which stands on the east bank of the Bedale Beck.
 It was restored by the Bedale District Heritage Trust in 1985 and sits in a quarter of an acre of gardens known as the 'Bedale Renaissance Park' with an information board that explains its history and significance.
 It was built by an apothecary on the estate of the Beresford-Peirse family of Bedale Hall in the late 18th or early 19th century and was used for storing leeches until the early 1900s.